 Controversies In Short-Term Medical Missions

-View the TED Talk video “Controversies in Short-Term Medical Missions”
+TEDx Talk presentation of “Controversies in Short-Term Medical Missions”

 Abstract: What is your blood type?
-Type O Negative is the “universal donor” – the most rare and also the most useful of all blood types.
+Type O Negative is the “universal donor” – the rarest and also the most useful of all blood types.
 Healthcare professionals possess skills to protect and restore health.
 But like people contemplating blood donation, they often hold back from service to those in greatest distress.
-Often expressed is fear over personal safety, finances, children’s education, and family life, unfamiliar disease, cultural barriers, and inadequate medical resources.
-The presentation addresses these fears with the aim of aiding healthcare professionals themselves to become universal donors on behalf of the world’s most poor.
+Concerns often expressed are fear over personal safety, finances, children’s education, and family life, unfamiliar disease, cultural barriers, and inadequate medical resources.
+The presentation addresses these fears with the aim of aiding healthcare professionals themselves to become “universal donors” on behalf of the world’s most poor.

 The Unsung Power of Applied Learning

 Video excerpt from the presentation “The Unsung Power of Applied Learning.”

 Abstract: INMED President Nicholas Comninellis describes his early failure on location in southern Africa to apply what he learned at the Walter Reed tropical medicine school to actual patient care.
 This failure to launch from didactic learning to performance is pervasive throughout education.
 The key element to successful transition is often practical, real-life experience, ideally in the presence of a dedicated mentor.
 INMED, the Institute for International Medicine, makes full use of this model, combining online and in-classroom education with on-the-field service-learning experiences with INMED facility residing in twenty-five developing nations.

 Humanitarian Health Conference presentation of “Launching Your International Healthcare Career”